 An automobile is a self-propelled vehicle, used for the transportation of passenger or goods.
 Generally, an automobile is run with the help of the Internal Combustion Engine powered by Petrol, Diesel, CNG, Electricity, etc.

-Classification of Automobile:
+Types of Automobile:

 - Based on the purpose of the vehicle.